Daniel Boone Thru the Wilderness

 Daniel Boone Thru the Wilderness is a 1926 American silent historical Western film directed by Robert N. Bradbury and starring Roy Stewart, Kathleen Collins and Edward Hearn.
+A print of this film exists.

 Plot

 During the pre-revolutionary era, Daniel Boone apprehends Simon Gerty, a white renegade, but opts to release him.
 Upon Boone's relocation from North Carolina to settle in Kentucky, Gerty resurfaces.
 This time, Gerty murders the Chief's son, falsely attributing the act to a white man, inciting the Native Americans to retaliate with violence.